Association of Shinto Shrines: Platform for Respectful Life

 spirit, to serve for the sake of the world, and to create and solidify the world as the will of God.

 We pray for the coexistence and co-prosperity of the country and the world.

 There is no codified doctrine in the Association of Shinto Shrines, but according to the "Commentary on the Charter of the Association of Shinto Shrines", the Association of Shinto Shrines is the spirit of its establishment and activities with the "Association of Shinto Shrines" and the "Platform of Respectful Life".

 History

 The Association was established following the Surrender of Japan at the end of World War II.
 On 15 December 1945, the Supreme Commander for the Allied Powers (SCAP) issued the Shinto Directive, ordering the Disestablishment of Shinto as a state religion.
 On February 2, 1946, to comply with the SCAP order, three organizations – the Kōten Kōkyūjo (皇典講究所), Dainippon Jingikai (大日本神祇会), and Jingū Hōsaikai (神宮奉斎会) – established the nongovernmental Association, assuming the functions of the Institute of Divinities, a branch of the Home Ministry.

 In accordance with the Shinto Directive, 1946 (Showa 21) January 23, National Association of Shinto Priests, the Office of Japanese Classics Research, and the Jingūkyō, took the lead to establish the Jinja Honcho.

+In 1952, regulations governing the Association were published, and in 1987 its headquarters relocated to their present site in the Yoyogi area of Shibuya.